mbelyayev/dotfiles/README.md

 # dotfiles

-This repo contains the configuration to setup all my machines.
+This repo contains chezmoi-managed dotfiles and Ansible playbooks for setting up my configuration across macOS, Debian, and Ubuntu machines.

 ## How to install